RyogaLi/ryogali.github.io/_posts/2018-06-07-part-I3-Probability-and-Information-Theory.md

 ##### Self information #####
 ##### Shannon entropy #####

+Used to quantify the amount of uncertainty in an entire probability distribution.
+The Shannon entropy of a distribution is the expected amount of \
+information in an event drawn from that distribution.
+[Detail](http://www.ueltschi.org/teaching/chapShannon.pdf)

 ##### Kullback-Leibler (KL) divergence #####

-measuring the same random variable in two different distributions [read more](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)
+Measuring the same random variable in two different distributions [read more](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)

-* Cross entropy
+*Cross entropy* Similar idea

-* Structured probabilistic mode, or graphical model
+##### Structured probabilistic mode, or graphical model #####

+*Directed models:* represent factorizations into conditional probability distributions.

+*Undirected models:* represent factorizations into a set of functions.